charlievelas/Skim_reader/README.md

 # Skim_reader
 A programme allowing for easy HIPO file skimming using clas12root

-Requires ROOT, tested on version 6.30/06.
+Requires ROOT, tested on version 6.30/06, and clas12root.

 ## How to install
 On cshrc